Pylons/pyramid/docs/tutorials/wiki2/index.rst

 ===============================================================================

-This tutorial introduces a :term:`SQLAlchemy` and :term:`url dispatch` -based :mod:`pyramid` application to a developer familiar with Python, and will be most familiar to developers who have used the :term:`Pylons` 1.X web framework.
+This tutorial introduces a :term:`SQLAlchemy` and :term:`url dispatch` -based :app:`Pyramid` application to a developer familiar with Python, and will be most familiar to developers who have used the :term:`Pylons` 1.X web framework.
 When the tutorial is finished, the developer will have created a basic Wiki application with authentication.